 Cleaning With a Deadline

 December 26, 2025 was another day shaped by cleaning—this time was a very specific purpose.
-I was preparing the house for Eve and the girls to stay the night.
-Not just surface cleaning, but the kind where you want things to feel welcomin, calm, and ready for noise again.
+I was preparing the house for Eve and her children to stay the night.
+Not just surface cleaning, but the kind where you want things to feel welcoming, calm, and ready for noise again.

-While I tried to stay focused, Jaden needed my attention constantly.
+While I tried to stay focused, One of the kids needed my attention constantly.
 Every few minutes, he was asking for help finding his Nintendo Switch.
 When I finally stopped what I was doing to help, we still couldn't find it—though later I noticed the case sitting out, so I suspect it eventually surfaced on its own.

 Then came the next request: going to the store.
 Or McDonald's.
 Immediately.
 Because when he has money, it must be spent right away.